Carrooi/Node-Simq/README.md

 Join and minify all your javascript files into one (even remote ones) and use them in browser just like in node server.
 Same also for your style files.

+## Changelog

+Changelog is in the bottom of readme.

 ## Supported files

 Javascript: